IBM-Bluemix-Docs/third-party/cis3-broker.md

 ## Learn how to use the exported metadata to guide your broker development
 {: #use-metadata}

-The metadata that you exported from the resource management console can be used as a guide for developing your own broker.
-Not all of the values you entered in the resource management console are required to provision a service.
+The metadata you exported from the resource management console can be used as a guide for developing your own broker.
+Not all of the values you added to the resource management console are required to provision a service.
 The metadata that you exported from the resource management console defines the minimal provisioning contract between your service and the {{site.data.keyword.Bluemix_notm}} platform.
-Your exported JSON provides the following values:
+The JSON you exported provides the following values:

 ```
 {